pikvm/pikvm/docs/arduino_hid.md

 -----
 ## Fixing the USB absolute mouse on Windows 98

 Due to an ancient buggy driver, the USB absolute mouse on Windows 98 moves only within the upper-left quarter of the screen.
-To fix this, just recompile the firmware with uncommented flag `-DHID_WITH_USB_WIN98` in `platformio.ini`.
+To fix this, just recompile the firmware with uncommented flag `-DHID_WITH_USB_WIN98` in `platformio-avr.ini`.